Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 In that case, the Standard Horizon GX1700W is our most recommendable unit.
 Don’t get it twisted.
 This radio isn’t cheap in any way- price and construction design.
 Rather, it mashes up all the vital features of high-end radio into a user-friendly model that you’ll use confidently right out of the box.

 One key feature that ranks its profile is the ultra-thin and compact design.
-Featuring a depth of 3.5 inches only, this radio makes a really good bet for vessels that have small consoles.
+Featuring a depth of 3.5 inches only, this radio makes an excellent bet for vessels that have small consoles.

 It also came as a surprise to realize that the GX1700W comes with a built-in GPS and GPS compass.
 Well, GPS isn’t anything new to most Standard Horizon VHF radios.
 But getting it at the price of this radio is downright unbelievable and a real steal.